dylanlrrb/Please-Contain-Yourself/5-Make_Multiple_Containers_Work_Together/README.md

 ## With that out of the way, let's get started!

-Module 5 comes with yet another app, and in the spirit of using microservice archetecture, it is split into 3 services: A 'survey server', a 'results server', and a MongoDB database.
+Module 5 comes with yet another app, and in the spirit of using microservice archetecture, it is split into 3 services: a 'survey server', a 'results server', and a MongoDB database.

 The survey server has two jobs, rendering a form that lets a user create an database entry and saving that entry to the database via an API endpint.